apiato/apiato/docs/_docs/features/payments.md

 <a name="mocking-the-real-call-for-testing"></a>

-## Mocking the real call for Testing:
+## Mocking the real call for Testing

 ```php